srijithsrk/zomatoclone/README.md

+# Food Order App

+This repository is made using Reactjs(frontend) and Node-Express(backend).
+This webapp is basically a kind of clone for Zomato

 # base

 A blank template to be used as a starting point to build projects on Hasura.
 A "project" is a "gittable" directory in the file system, which captures all the information regarding clusters, services and migrations.
 It can also be used to keep source code for custom services that you write.